Saktheeswarii/CarRentalSystem/README.md

 # CarRentalSystem
-The Car Rental System is a Java-based application designed to manage the renting and returning of cars in a car rental agency.
+The Car Rental System is a console based Java application designed to manage the renting and returning of cars in a car rental agency.
 This system allows customers to rent cars for a specified number of days and provides functionalities for adding new cars, managing customers, renting cars, and returning rented cars.

 ## Features